-If a student does not attend or withdraws prior to the start of a term, institutions must bill the student and report the repayment to WSAC.
+If a student does not attend, withdraws prior to the start of a term, reduces enrollment levels prior to the start of the term or fails to commence attendance in all classes that their enrollment level/award amount is based on, institutions must bill the student and report the repayment to WSAC.

 If a student changes enrollment prior to the start of a term institutions must adjust the student's award in CSAW.
 Institutions that choose to cover repayment amounts owed will return the funds via CSAW as an award cancellation and not report the student in repayment.